-- A light ax formerly used as a tool or weapon by certain Native American peoples.
-See Regional Note at pone.
+- A light axe formerly used as a tool or weapon by certain Native American peoples.

 - A similar implement or weapon.